hkoosha/datex/README.txt

 It uses PHP-Intl but works without it too.
 To translate names (such as Shahrivar) use the locale module in Drupal core.
 No particular configuration is needed.
-To get popup support, enable date_popup in date module.
+To get popup support (for fields, scheduler and ...), enable date_popup in date module.

 INSTALLATION